-Astronomers have used NASA’s Chandra X-ray Observatory to record material blasting away from the site of an exploded star at speeds faster than 20 million miles per hour.
+Astronomers have used NASA’s Chandra X-ray Observatory to record material blasting away from the site of an exploded star at speeds faster than 20 million miles (32 million kilometers) per hour.
 This is about 25,000 times faster than the speed of sound on Earth.
-The Kepler supernova remnant is debris from a star that blew apart about 20,000 light years from Earth in our Milky Way galaxy.
+The Kepler supernova remnant is debris from a star that blew apart about 20,000 light-years from Earth in our Milky Way galaxy.

 In 1604, early astronomers, including Johannes Kepler who became the object’s namesake, noted the supernova explosion that destroyed the star.
 What Johannes Kepler didn’t know then is that the new object he saw was caused by a small dense star that exceeded a mass limit after interacting with a companion star, triggering a thermonuclear explosion.
 Today, astronomers call this a Type Ia supernova, and they can study the superheated debris expanding into space and glowing brightly in X-ray light.